 Both the Montgomery and the Post-9/11 GI Bills offer up to 36 months of tuition assistance, but eligibility and payment structures differ.
 Although veterans can only use one GI Bill at a time, those eligible for both programs can extend their benefits to a maximum of 48 months, receiving another benefit for 12 months.

 Under the Post-9/11 GI Bill, the VA will pay up to the in-state tuition price tag of public universities.
-For veterans enrolled in a private institution, tuition assistance is capped at a national maximum of $25,162.14 for the 2020 to 212021 school year.
+For veterans enrolled in a private institution, tuition assistance is capped at a current national maximum of $26,042.81.

 The Post-9/11 GI Bill also offers benefits including a monthly housing allowance, annual book stipend of up to $1,000, and a one-time relocation payment for eligible recipients.